 Again, this is highly personalized material that keeps prospects and customers engaged with your brand over time.

-Event-Triggered Email Marketing Automation Software From Act-On
+Event-Triggered Email Nurturing Software From Act-On

-As you can see, event-triggered email marketing is a great way to connect with interested prospects, promising leads, and existing customers to deliver relevant and personalized messaging that keeps you and your brand top of mind throughout the sales cycle and beyond.
+As you can see, event-triggered email nurturing is a great way to connect with interested prospects, promising leads, and existing customers to deliver relevant and personalized messaging that keeps you and your brand top of mind throughout the sales cycle and beyond.